Almarimi23/DRECT/README.md

 # DevRec
-# A multi-objective search-based approach, named DevRec, to recommended the set of developers a given task on crowdsourcing software development(CSD).
+# A multi-objective search-based approach, named DevRec, to recommend the set of developers for a given task on crowdsourcing software development(CSD).
 ## Project for the submitted paper for Empirical Software Engineering Journal.

 ## Project Overview
 The purpose of this project is twofold:

 1. Data Collection: Collecting data from the crowdsourcing software development(CSD) i.e. topcoder and get features of task and devepoer.